The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: GSVD Applications and their Geometric Interpretations

 In a series of beautiful applications of the GSVD, Alter, et.al.\ \cite{alter2003generalized,ponnapalli2006higher,ponnapalli2011higher,sankaranarayanan2015tensor,aiello2018mathematically} propose an approach towards data reconstruction and classification.
 In their case~\cite{alter2003generalized}, the $A$ and $B$ are two DNA microarrays, one from humans and the other from yeast.
 The rows of $A$ and $B$ live in $\R^n$ or gene space.
 The rows of $H$ form a basis for this row (or gene) space, and are denoted genelets.
 A natural question is whether the genelet is primarily human, primarily yeast, or a mixture.
 In general, given two matrices with equal columns, one wants to classify the basis vectors in the rows of $H$ according to its source.

 The GSVD provides a natural solution by creating a single coherent model from the two datasets recording different aspects of interrelated phenomena by simultaneously identifying the similar and dissimilar between the two corresponding column-matched but row-independent matrices.
 For each of the $r$ rows, we have that $\theta_i$ denotes the angle towards $A$.
 In Figure \ref{fig:pi5}, we portray this.
 We note that \cite{alter2003generalized} displays the angles from $-\pi/4$ to $\pi/4$, but we will stick with the $0$ to $\pi/2$ convention.
-It is convenient that the rows of $H$ are already sorted from ``most A", to ``most B".
+It is convenient that the rows of $H$ are already sorted from ``mostly $A$,'' to ``mostly $B$.''

 Our ellipse picture Figure \ref{fig:elip} reveals the geometry readily.
 The $[u_ic_i;v_is_i]$ all appear on the unit ball.

 The comparative Data Reconstruction equation is